hashicorp/waypoint-examples/kubernetes/nodejs-ingress-sidecar/README.md

 ## Config

-Nginx config is stored in vault, and is delivered by the CEB to a shared memory volume at container startup, and the nginx container entrypoint override moves it to `/etc/nginx` before starting nginx itself.
+Nginx config is stored in Vault, and is delivered by the CEB to a shared memory volume at container startup, and the Nginx container entrypoint override moves it to `/etc/nginx` before starting Nginx itself.

 ## Prerequisites